Amandus: Life

 Later Dagobert asked him to return and tutor the heir to the throne.
 Amand however declined.
 In 633, Amandus founded two monasteries in Ghent; one at Blandinberg, and the other named for St. Bavo, who gave his estate for its foundation.
 His next missionary task was among the Slavic people of the Danube valley in present-day Slovakia but this was unsuccessful.
 Amand went to Rome and reported to the Pope.

-While returning to France, Amandus is said to have calmed a storm at sea.
-In 639, he built an abbey near Tournay.
+In 639, he built an abbey near Tournai.

 From 647 till 650, Amand briefly served as Bishop of Maastricht.
-The pope gave him some advice on how to deal with disobedient clerics and warned him about the Monothelite heresy, at that time prevalent in the East.
+The pope gave him some advice on how to deal with disobedient clerics and told him about the Monothelite, at that time prevalent in the East.
 Amand was commissioned by the pope to organize church councils in Neustria and Austrasia in order to pass on the various decrees from Rome.
 The bishops asked Amand to transmit the proceedings of the church councils to the pope.
 He resigned the see to St. Remaclus, to resume his missionary work.

 Around this time, Amand established contact with the family of Pepin of Landen and helped Gertrude of Nivelles and her mother Itta establishing the famous monastery of Nivelles.
 At the same time, he was now 70 years old, the inhabitants of the Basque country asked him to return to their country to evangelize, although 30 years earlier he had preached there in vain.
 Returning home, he founded several more monasteries in present-day Belgium with the help of king Dagobert.

 Amand died in Elnone Abbey (later Saint-Amand Abbey, in Saint-Amand-les-Eaux, near Tournai) at the age of ninety.
-The Vita of St. Aldegonde recounts that on the day of his death, Aldegonde was shown a vision of the missionary ascending to heaven.
-This account did much to further the cult of Amandus.

 Veneration

-Known for his hospitality, Saint Amand is the patron saint of all who produce beer: brewers, innkeepers and bartenders.
+Known for his hospitality, Amand is the patron saint of all who produce beer: brewers, innkeepers and bartenders.
 He is also the patron of vine growers, vintners and merchants, and of Boy Scouts.

 His feast day is 6 February.
 Although mostly revered in Flanders and Picardy, he is also venerated in England, where at least one private chapel (at East Hendred in Oxfordshire) is dedicated to him.